Stop-Loss (Dollhouse): Plot

-The episode begins with Adelle, aka Miss Lonely Hearts, having a night with Victor.
+The episode begins with Adelle, Miss Lonely Hearts, having a night with Victor.
 However Victor breaks up with Adelle, citing another woman.
 In the Dollhouse, Topher explains to Boyd that Ballard is completely wiped.
 Boyd leaves to deliver the news to Echo.
 Adelle barges into Topher's office and asks why Victor would dump Ms. Lonely Hearts, but in process reveals she is actually Ms. Lonely Hearts.
 Topher says there is nothing wrong with the imprint and what ever happened it wasn't his fault.
 Victor's wipe is complete and upon waking up asks for Sierra.

 Echo attempts to use the access pass that Boyd has given her to see Ballard.
 Boyd warns Echo against using it for now, to avoid drawing the wrath of Adelle.
 Boyd tells Echo to say goodbye to Victor and he will speak with Adelle about Ballard.
 Adelle denies Echo of seeing Ballard and wants Echo to suffer to see who she is now.
 Adelle then orders Boyd to see through Victor's release.
 Victor and Sierra are having breakfast together but soon Victor is told he is having a treatment.
 Echo tells Victor that he won't be coming back and to say goodbye to Sierra.
 However Victor does not understand the situation and ultimately Sierra and Victor schedule dinner together.

 Topher imprints Victor with his original self, Anthony Ceccoli as his five years of service to the Dollhouse is up.
 Boyd briefs Anthony on his back story and his current situation.
 Anthony is dropped off at a suite that the Dollhouse has arranged for him.
 Sierra is waiting for Victor to come back so they can have dinner together but Echo tells Sierra that Victor is not coming back.
 Sierra believes Victor is not ready to be by himself.
 Anthony goes to a club by himself.
 He spots a woman which looks similar to Sierra and approaches her, but she does not recognise him.
 Anthony goes back to the suite, and subsequently sleeps in the bathtub instead of the bed.
 Echo sneaks out of the bed chamber to see Paul, but she cannot find him and goes to see Adelle.
 Echo wants to know where Ballard is, but Adelle just says that he has been moved to a more secure location.
 Adelle and Echo square off, and Echo says that Adelle can either join her or go against her.